hemanthkori/sales-forecasting-project/README.md

 Forecast daily sales with a clean, reproducible pipeline using a **Seasonal ARIMA (SARIMA)** model.
 Built as a template you can point at your own CSV and extend with exogenous features, cross-validation, or alternative models.

 ## Why this repo
-- **Recruiter-ready**: clear problem, clean structure, quick results.
+- **: clear problem, clean structure, quick results.
 - **Reproducible**: single-entry script and pinned dependencies.
 - **Extensible**: swap in your data/model without breaking layout.